drupal-deconstructed/drupal-7-deconstructed/18-cron.md

 The [`drupal_set_time_limit()`](https://api.drupal.org/api/drupal/includes%21common.inc/function/drupal_set_time_limit/7) is basically just a wrapper around PHP's [`set_time_limit()`](http://php.net/set_time_limit) function to ensure that that function exists before attempting to run it.

 Setting the time limit to 240 here means cron will run for up to 4 minutes before deciding that things are taking too long and throwing a fatal error.
+If you need to run tasks that might exceed the four minute limit, those should be added via the Queue API instead.

 ### MORE STUFF GOES HERE